 The Vander Ark Family Scholarship.
-The Vander Ark family, known as the "teaching family", has funded a scholarship which is available to students at Calvin who exhibit a strong commitment to Christian service, scholastic ability, diligent study habits, sound moral character, and promise of growth in spiritual and moral leadership.
+The Vander Ark family, known as the teaching family", has funded a scholarship which is available to students at Calvin who exhibit a strong commitment to Christian service, scholastic ability, diligent study habits, sound moral character, and promise of growth in spiritual and moral leadership.
 In some cases, financial need may be considered as well.
-For 1984-85 it is expected that one scholarship will be available in the amount of \$500 or more.
+For 1985-86 it is expected that one scholarship will be available in the amount of \$500 or more.

 Ralph Gelmer Vander Laan Memorial Scholarship.
-Mr. and Mrs. Joseph W. Vander Laan, in honor of Mr. Vander Laan's brother, have provided the college with a fund, the income from which is used to award scholarships of \$500 or more each year.
+Mr. and Mrs. Joseph W. Vander Laan, in honor of Mr. Vander Laan's brother, have provided the college with a fund, the income from which is used to award scholarships.
 One of the scholarships is awarded to a prospective junior or senior who is pursuing a program in the health professions, with preference given to those interested in missions or some other type of Christian service.
 The other scholarships are awarded to a top student in any area.
-For 1983-84, there are five scholarships of \$900 each.
+For 1984-85, three scholarships were awarded ranging from \$900 to \$1100.
 Selection criteria include the student's academic record, character, and need.

 Woodlawn Christian Reformed Church Minority Scholarship.
-Each year the Woodlawn Christian Reformed Church of Grand Rapids, Michigan, provides the college with up to \$2,000 to be awarded to a minority student who is personally committed to Jesus Christ and His Church.
-The amount of the scholarship, which can range from \$1,000 to \$2,000, depends on the amount of the student's need and the availability of other aid.
+Each year the Woodlawn Christian Reformed Church of Grand Rapids, Michigan, provides the college with up to \$2,500 to be awarded to a North American student of a minority culture who is personally committed to Jesus Christ and His Church.
+The amount of the scholarship which can range from \$1,000 to \$2,000, depends on the amount of a student's need and the availibity of other aid.
 A minimum grade point average of 2.50 is required.
+Incoming freshmen are considered as well as returning students.